awslabs/aws-encryption-sdk-specification/framework/algorithm-suites.md

 ### Message Format Version

 Indicates the serialization or message format version for the supported algorithm suite.
-This value can be duplicated across [supported libraries](#supported-libraries).
+This value can be duplicated across [supported formats](#supported-formats).
-This MUST be used to branch any serialization/deserialization logic in [supported libraries](#supported-libraries).
+This MUST be used to branch any serialization/deserialization logic in [supported formats](#supported-formats).

 #### Supported Message Format Version